Expand description

 (including emitting a span and event), with the exact cost depending on

-whether or not color output (HumanLayer::with_color_output
+whether or not color output (HumanLayer::with_color_output)

-or text wrapping (HumanLayer::with_textwrap_options
+or text wrapping (HumanLayer::with_textwrap_options) is enabled.

 Formatting an event and writing it to stderr takes 12.55µs, so actually showing the logs to the user is about 2× slower than just formatting them.